all-bear/chrome.one-sound/README.md

     - Go to audio page
     - _Expected result_ : audio should be stopped and player button should be with play icon on it
     - _Expected result_ : audio should is stopped but player button is with pause icon on it
+- Vk:
+    - No video support
+- All:
+    - Need to add delay on play stop events (about 300 ms)